zephinzer/wiki.joeir.net/docs/code-logistics/git.md

 ### Pushing

+!!!
+Info "Why"
     - I would like push all committed changes from my computer to the remote

 ```sh
 git push